-Timeslots 1 to 15 and 17 to 31 shall be used for up to thirty circuit mode 64 kbit/s IPCs for user information.
-Timeslot 16 (D-channel) carries signalling information for establishing and clearing the circuit mode 64 kbit/s IPCs and providing, for each one, a packet mode IPC for inter-PINX signalling information through the use of UUS3.
+Timeslots 1 to 23 shall be used for up to 23 circuit mode 64 kbit/s IPCs for user information.
+Timeslot 24 (D-channel) carries signalling information for establishing and clearing the circuit mode 64 kbit/s IPCs and providing, for each one, a packet mode IPC for inter-PINX signalling information through the use of UUS3.